 But there you can be the star on parade

 Unable to find its shores;

-For them you can be shore at hand.
+For them you can be the shore at hand

 For them you can be the beckoning beacon.

-Poet Laureate Milton who also was visually challenged once said: “Sorrow lies not in living in darkness.
-Real sorrow is not being able to bear with Darkness.”
+Poet Milton who also was visually challenged once said: “Sorrow lies not in living in darkness.
+Real sorrow is not being able to bear the darkness.”
 There was not even a trace of darkness on the face of Ravindra Jain.
 That is because he always lives in the cozy lap of music, a beacon of light that never fades.